wordnik/wordnik-python/README.md

 ```
 import sys
-# Put the full path to the wordnik/api directory here
+# Put the full path to the directory containing the wordnik directory here
-sys.path.append('/path/to/wordnik/api')
+sys.path.append('/parent/path')

-from APIClient import APIClient
+from wordnik.api.APIClient import APIClient
-import model
+import wordnik.model

 api_key = 'YOUR API KEY HERE'

 my_client = APIClient(api_key, 'http://api.wordnik.com/v4')
 ```

-You'll want to edit those lines to reflect the full path to the `wordnik/api` folder you downloaded, and to use your own personal API key.
+You'll want to edit those lines to reflect the full path to where you extracted the `wordnik` folder you downloaded, and to use your own personal API key.

 Calling a Method
 -----